PHLT 101: Essentials of Public Health

 3 credits/ Capstone

 Part one of this two-part course allows students to begin to link public health concepts and ideas presented in the classroom to real world experiences in the public health practice setting.
-Emphasis is placed on public health education and professionalism.
-Students discuss actual case studies illustrating the practical challenges of program development and evaluation.
+Emphasis is placed on needs assessment, data collection and program planning.
+Students discuss actual case studies illustrating the practical challenges of data collection and program development.

 PHLT 411: Public Health Education Capstone II